rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 Please note that this is an external task not controlled by RsyncUI, which executes the command-line tool `rsync`.
 RsyncUI monitors the task for progress and termination.

 The user can abort a task at any time.
 However, it is essential to allow the task to complete and perform any necessary cleanup operations before starting a new task.
-This process may take a few seconds, and if not, the applications may become unresponsive.
+This process may take a few seconds, and if you don't wait, the application may become unresponsive.

 ### There are errors in tagging data

 Sometimes you may get the error:
 ```
 There are errors in tagging data
 for synchronize ID XXXX